Yoga Wall - Asana Lab (semi-private)

 The day-retreat will end at around 5 pm.

-The next one-day retreat of this series with the focus on “Vata” (air element and in Ayurveda it represents the late fall/ winter season) will be on Saturday, November 23 (10 – 5pm).
+The next one-day retreat of this series with the focus on the “Earth Element” (Kapha) will be on Saturday, February 29 (10 – 5pm).
 Hold your spots soon!

 Yin Yoga & Bach Flower Remedies: Deepening Flexibility on and off the Mat